How to update a dapp chain

 ./postchain/bin/run-node.sh dev

-Now that we have restructured the code, we can upgrade the code.
+Now that you've restructured the code, you can upgrade the code.
 To do

 .